-Join Timothy Pintello for an in-depth discussion in this video Creating GPOs from security templates, part of Creating and Managing Group Policy for Windows Server 2012.
+Join Timothy Pintello for an in-depth discussion in this video Creating GPOs from security templates, part of Windows Server 2012: Create and Manage Group Policy.

 - Now that we've talked about using…Security Templates to make group policies,…let's go ahead and walk through the steps of doing that.…Now remember, to create a group policy using…security templates is a two step process.…In the first step, we have to open up an MMC.…Once we open up an MMC, we need to come over here…to File, Add/Remove Snap-In,…and then we need to come down here…and add our Security Templates snap-in.…We can double-click that and then we can click OK.…